Primary Navigation Mobile

 256GB: 40+ hours of 1080p; 25 hours of 1440p; 9-10 hours of 4K

-There are also other variables, such as frame rate and if you’re using a dual dash cam, that will have an impact on how much footage your microSD card can store.
+Other variables, such as frame rate and whether you’re using a dual dashcam, will also impact how much footage your microSD card can store.

 Fortunately, most microSD cards are fast enough even for 4K, so speed is not something you need to worry too much about, but nevertheless it’s helpful to know what’s what.